wdawson/okta.github.io/_source/_posts/2018-03-14-hosting-our-first-developer-conference-iterate.md

 ---
 layout: blog_post
-title: "Hosting Iterate, Our First Developer Conference"
+title: "Hosting Our First Developer Conference, Iterate"
 author: rdegges
 description: "Thinking about hosting a developer conference?
 In this post we'll share the story of how we put together and hosted Iterate, our first developer conference."
 tags: [conference, programming, events]